Donald Falshaw

-Education

-He graduated with a law degree and began his legal practice in India, eventually becoming a judge of the High Court.

-Career
+Sir Donald James Falshaw (22 January 1905 – 1984) was a British administrator and judge in India.
+A member of the Indian Civil Service, he continued his career in India after its independence in 1947, eventually becoming the first Chief Justice of the Punjab High Court in 1966.

+He was the very last British judge who did not become an Indian citizen to serve in India.

+Biography

-He belonged to the Indian Civil Service batch of 1928 and became the first Chief Justice of the Punjab High Court in 1966.
+Falshaw was born in Morecambe, Lancashire.
+He was educated at Lancaster Royal Grammar School and Sidney Sussex College, Cambridge.
+He joined the Indian Civil Service in 1928.
+He became the first Chief Justice of the Punjab High Court in 1966.

 On 15 May 1966, he became the last British judge to have served in India as the same day he sailed for the United Kingdom.
 This momentous occasion was reported on by the New York Times.

+William Broome was the last judge of British origin to serve in India, but he had been naturalised as an Indian citizen.